How to Stitch an Easy Spiral Rope Like a Pro

 This is an incredibly versatile, fast stitch that can be done with varying degrees of imagination and innovation.
 You can see what I’m talking about when you look at Janel Gradowski’s undulating Holiday Swirl or her playful Jester’s Folly Bracelet.
 Both employ spiral stitch, but they couldn’t look any different from one another.
 The creative manipulation of bead size and bead counts make each one completely unique.

-How to Bead a Spiral Rope
+How to Bead a Spiral Stitch Rope

-I’ll show you how to make a spiral rope using size 8° seed beads as my core beads and size 11°s as my outside beads, but you can also do it using all one-sized bead, varying the outside bead count, changing the number of core beads you pass up through, adding accent beads to the outside loops, etc.
+I’ll show you how to make a spiral rope using size 8° seed beads as my core beads and size 11°s as my outside beads, but you can also do it using all one-sized bead, varying the outside bead count, changing the number of core beads you pass up through, adding accent beads to the outside loops, etc. (Follow along with the below steps in the image starting with the top left and working your way down, which results in the image on the right.)

 - Tie on a tension bead.
-String 3 core beads and 5 outside beads.
+String 3 core beads and 5 outside beads. (top left in image)

 - Pass up through the first 3 core beads just strung and pull tight.